How to handle Coveragescanner error messages and warnings

 }

-Note that the two file are essentially the same and by themselves do not contain any code that is influenced by the symbol A. Both however include header.h.
-And that means that the preprocessed versions of a.cpp and b.cpp – the versions that CoverageScanner sees and instruments – contain a preprocessed version of header.h and that they depend on the symbol A.
+Note that the .cpp files are almost the same, and by themselves, do not contain code that is influenced by the symbol A_H.
+However, both files include header.h which does.
+Therefore, the preprocessed versions of a.cpp and b.cpp – the versions that CoverageScanner sees and instruments – contain differently-preprocessed versions of header.h.

-Finally there is program, main.cpp, that uses them both.
+Finally we have a main.cpp, that uses them both.

 #include "a.h"